Lascaux: Parietal representation

 The Hall of the Bulls presents the most spectacular composition of Lascaux.
 Its calcite walls are not suitable for engraving, so it is only decorated with paintings, often of impressive dimensions: some are up to 5 m long.

 Two rows of aurochs face each other, two on one side and three on the other.
 The two aurochs on the north side are accompanied by about ten horses and a large enigmatic animal, with two straight lines on its forehead that earned it the nickname "unicorn".
 On the south side, three large aurochs are next to three smaller ones, painted red, as well as six small deer and the only bear in the cave, superimposed on the belly of an aurochs and difficult to read.

-The Axial Diverticulum is also decorated with cattle and horses accompanied by deer and ibex.
+The Axial Diverticulum is also decorated with aurochs and horses accompanied by deer and ibex.
 A drawing of a fleeing horse was brushed with manganese pencil 2.50 m above the ground.
 Some animals are painted on the ceiling and seem to roll from one wall to the other.
 These representations, which required the use of scaffolding, are intertwined with many signs (sticks, dots, and rectangular signs).

 The Passage has a highly degraded decoration, notably through air circulation.

 The Nave has four groups of figures: the Empreinte panel, the Black Cow panel, the Deer swimming panel, and the Crossed Buffalo panel.
 These works are accompanied by many enigmatic geometric signs, including coloured checkers that H. Breuil called "coats of arms".

 The Feline Diverticulum owes its name to a group of felines, one of which seems to urinate to mark its territory.
 Very difficult to access, one can see there engravings of wild animals of a rather naive style.
 There are also other animals associated with signs, including a representation of a horse seen from the front, exceptional in Paleolithic art where animals are generally represented in profiles or from a "twisted perspective".

 The Apse contains more than a thousand engravings, some of which are superimposed on paintings, corresponding to animals and signs.
 There is the only reindeer represented in Lascaux.

 The Well presents the most enigmatic scene of Lascaux: an ithyphallic man with a bird's head seems to lie on the ground, perhaps knocked down by a buffalo gutted by a spear; at his side is represented an elongated object surmounted by a bird, on the left a rhinoceros moves away.
 Various interpretations of what is represented have been offered.
 A horse is also present on the opposite wall.
 Two groups of signs are to be noted in this composition: